SMSF Explained - What is an SMSF?

 - Investing knowledge: As you are responsible for the fund's investment strategy, fund members should have a good understanding of the markets and investing more broadly.

-- Fund balance: Whilst there is no minimum balance, smaller fund balances should be mindful of SMSF set-up and administrative fees compared to industry or retail funds in order to understand the difference and determine if they are happy in order for them to have investment control.
+- Fund balance: Whilst there is no minimum balance, smaller fund balances should be mindful of SMSF set-up and administrative fees determine if they are comfortable with them in order to have investment control.

 How much money do you need to have an SMSF?